Directional Haptic Feedback Applications

 Many of these applications can be improved if the user is able to wear the device that provides haptic feedback, as then all information is with reference to their exact position.
 This, however, introduces the problem of mounting vibration motors to flexible material.

 How do we solve that?
 I’m glad you asked.
-Stay tuned on our Application Bulletins for a comprehensive guide to making your haptic feedback designs wearable, coming out in the next couple of weeks.
-To be updated, we have both RSS feeds and email updates that keep you up to speed, you can sign up here!
+Stay tuned to our Application Bulletins for a comprehensive guide to making your haptic feedback designs wearable, coming out in the next couple of weeks.

 Speak to a member of our team.

 Reliable, cost-effective miniature mechanisms and motors that meet your application demands.

 Sign up to receive new blogs, case studies and resources – directly to your inbox.